Uberi/University-Notes/PHIL110A/PHIL110A.md

   * For example, a canteloupe will **always have a quantity**, no matter how many pieces we cut it.
   * Exist within and resemble the object.
 * **Secondary qualities**
-  * Are the abilities of an object to produce sensations in minds.
+  * Are the abilities/powers of an object to produce sensations in minds.
   * Caused by the interactions of the primary qualities of an object with our senses.
   * These include colors, sounds, and tastes.
-  * For example, an **ability to reflect of light around 450 nm** (primary quality) has the **ability to produce the sensation of blue** (secondary quality).
+  * For example, an object with the **ability to reflect of light around 450 nm** (primary quality) has the **ability to produce the sensation of blue** (secondary quality).
   * Exists only in the mind and may not resemble the object.

-The **representational theory of the mind** is that ideas are caused by things in the world, and that ideas resemble these things in the world.
+The **representational theory of the mind** is that ideas resemble things in the world, because they are caused by things in the world.

+This allows us to know that ideas caused by primary qualities are correct, while ideas caused by secondary qualities will often resemble those things in the world.

+# 15/10/13

+Review of the last lecture.

+Locke vs. Descartes: each view addresses epistemology in a different way, with a different set of assumptions.

+One criticism of Locke would be that the view assumes that the world exists at all, and is not a fabrication of a deceiver.

+One criticism of Descartes would be that the view assumes that the mind possesses innate ideas.

+Descartes thinks knowledge comes from reason alone.
+Locke thinks knowledge comes from sensations alone.
+These are mutually exclusive.

+Locke believed there are also **tertiary qualities**.
+These are basically secondary qualities that apply to other objects instead of minds.
+For example, a key has the tertiary quality of having the power of opening a lock.